 1. Love Their Students

-These teachers feel privileged and honored to be a part in their students’ lives.
+One of the qualities of an effective teacher is that these teachers feel privileged and honored to be a part in their students’ lives.
 They relate to their students by finding out what they’re interested in and then learning more about those interests.
 This way they can be more involved with their class and design lesson plans that are both relevant and exciting to their students.

 2. Listen to Students